benjdod/comp533-piazzahelper/README.md

 So when you do `import`, the script parses your diary and splits it out into these files by day.
 And when you `commit` to your diary, the script uses these files to write the QA pairs with proper formatting and stuff.

+> Note: one way to ensure better data safety is to store your class and backup files in a seperate repository and keep remote repositories as you see fit.
 ## Some Notes

  - ℹ️ this driver has only been tested on Google Chrome.
 It can be modified to use a different browser pretty easily but results may vary.